bartonicek/plotscape/packages/plotscape/README.md

 # Plotscape

 Plotscape is a TypeScript library designed for making interactive figures geared towards data exploration.
-All plots in a `plotscaper` figures support linked highlighting by default, as well as a wide variety of other interactions, including switching representation, changing parameters, zooming, panning, and reordering.
+All plots in a `plotscape` figures support linked highlighting by default, as well as a wide variety of other interactions, including switching representation, changing parameters, zooming, panning, and reordering.

 # Quick start